C++ Do While Loop

 Do while loop (the topic of this tutorial), is just a variant of the while loop.
 It also keeps on executing a block of code until a certain condition is true.

-However, the difference is, the do-while loop executes the block of code at least once even if the condition is false at the first iteration.
+The difference is that the do-while loop executes the block of code at least once even if the condition is false at the first iteration.

-So, the do-while is useful where you at least required to execute the loop body once.
+So, the do-while is useful where you are at least required to execute the loop body once.

 Structure of do while in C++